 Indonesia court rejects petition to change voting system ahead of 2024 poll

-The case, brought by several politicians including from the ruling Democratic Party of Struggle (PDI-P), had sought a return to the closed ballot system, which had fueled concern about political interference in next year's polls.
+The case, brought by several politicians including from the ruling Democratic Party of Struggle (PDI-P), had sought a return to a closed ballot system, raising concerns about political meddling and attempts to delay next year's polls.

+President Joko Widodo has denied that he is seeking to extend his time in office beyond the two-term limit and recently stated that he would not do anything that would "tarnish democracy".

-A bench of eight judges on Thursday rejected the petition 7 to 1.
-Indonesians currently vote directly for individual lawmakers and will continue to do so in future polls.
+A bench of eight judges on Thursday rejected the petition 7 to 1, allowing Indonesians to continue voting directly for individual lawmakers in future polls.

-Reading the judgement, one judge, Suhartoyo, said the open system was not without its flaws but was more inclusive and democratic, while the closed system lacked transparency, limited public participation and was prone to nepotism.
+Reading the judgement, one judge, Suhartoyo, said the open ballot system, while not without its flaws, was more inclusive and democratic, while the closed system lacked transparency, limited public participation and was prone to nepotism.

+Tim Lindsey, an expert in Indonesian law at the University of Melbourne said the ruling is a "rare positive sign for democracy in Indonesia at a time when it often seems under threat there or even in regression".

-"We have to admit the court's review is very comprehensive.
-We respect the court decision," he said.
+"We have to admit the court's review is very comprehensive," said Arteria Dahlan.

 Eight out of nine parties represented in parliament, including those allied with the ruling PDI-P, had denounced the petition.